opendocsg/slw-judgments-backfill/2017_SGCA_5/report.md

 53     To recapitulate, the Judge was not satisfied that the Appellant was acting in good faith because the cumulative effect of the communications between the Appellant and ET, specifically the strong language used in the 27 February email in which instructions were given for the Company to commence Suit 215, demonstrated that the Appellant wanted to pursue matters against Pang in a manner that showed a clouding of judgment sufficient to demonstrate a disregard of the interests of the Company.

 54     With respect, we did not agree with the conclusion arrived at by the Judge as we were satisfied that the Appellant _had_ demonstrated that he was acting in good faith.
 As we observed at the outset of these grounds (above at [3]), proceedings pursuant to s 216A generally involve a fractious atmosphere, usually because of allegations of misconduct levelled by one party against the other.
-Similar observations have been made in decisions of this court (see, for example, _Pang Yong Hock and another v PKS Contracts Services Pte Ltd_ [2004] 3 SLR(R) 1 (“ _Pang Yong Hock_ ”) at [20]).
+Similar observations have been made in decisions of this court (see, for example, _Pang Yong Hock and another v PKS Contracts Services Pte Ltd_ <span class="citation">[2004] 3 SLR(R) 1</span> (“ _Pang Yong Hock_ ”) at [20]).
 In _Pang Yong Hock_ , it was held that questionable motivations of the applicant _per se_ might not amount to bad faith.
 Instead, bad faith may be established where the questionable motivations constituted a personal purpose which indicated that the company’s interests would not be served (see _ibid_ ).

-55     In _Ang Thiam Swee v Low Hian Chor_ [2013] 2 SLR 340 (“ _Ang Thiam Swee_ ”), this court comprehensively surveyed the requirement of good faith in an application brought under s 216A, explaining as follows (at [16]–[17]):
+55     In _Ang Thiam Swee v Low Hian Chor_ <span class="citation">[2013] 2 SLR 340</span> (“ _Ang Thiam Swee_ ”), this court comprehensively surveyed the requirement of good faith in an application brought under s 216A, explaining as follows (at [16]–[17]):

  16 ... that good faith is dependent less on the motives which trigger the application for leave to bring a statutory derivative action, and more on the purpose of the proposed derivative action, which must have an obvious nexus with the company’s benefit or interests. ...